Ian Plimer: Academia

-Ian Plimer started as a tutor and senior tutor in earth sciences at Macquarie University from 1968 to 1973.
+Plimer started as a tutor and senior tutor in earth sciences at Macquarie University from 1968 to 1973.
 After finishing his PhD, he became a lecturer in geology at the W.S. and L.B.
 Robinson University College of the University of New South Wales at Broken Hill from 1974 to 1979.
 Part of his work focused on the Broken Hill ore deposit—a large zinc-lead-silver mine in Australia.
 Plimer then went to work for North Broken Hill Ltd. between 1979 and 1982, becoming chief research geologist.
 Due to his publication of a number of academic papers, he was offered a job as senior lecturer in economic geology at the University of New England in 1982.
 After two years, he left to become a professor and head of geology at the University of Newcastle through 1991.
 Plimer later served as professor and head of geology of the School of Earth Sciences at the University of Melbourne from 1991 to 2005.
 He was conferred as professor emeritus of earth sciences at the University of Melbourne in 2005, and was a professor of mining geology at the University of Adelaide.

 Plimer is a fellow of the Australian Academy of Technological Sciences and Engineering, the Australian Institute of Geoscientists and the Australasian Institute of Mining and Metallurgy; an honorary fellow of the Geological Society of London; a member of the Geological Society of Australia, the Royal Society of South Australia, and the Royal Society of New South Wales.

 He co-edited the 2005 edition of Encyclopedia of Geology.